Fiserv/card-pointe/docs/documentation/BluePayGatewayAPI.md

     - US Bank
     - Wells Fargo Bank

-- Q) **How long is a transaction available for use as a Master ID on a new transaction?**
+- **How long is a transaction available for use as a Master ID on a new transaction?**
-    - A) The encrypted card number is kept for seven (7) years.
+    - The encrypted card number is kept for seven (7) years.

-- Q) **What is Rebill Retry and how does it work?**
+- **What is Rebill Retry and how does it work?**
-    - A) If a rebill credit card transaction is declined, the gateway can automatically reattempt the transaction after a configurable amount of time.
+    - If a rebill credit card transaction is declined, the gateway can automatically reattempt the transaction after a configurable amount of time.
 This option is not available for ACH.
 IT must enable and configure this option.

-- Q) **Why is a test transaction declined?**
+- **Why is a test transaction declined?**
-    - A) The results of a test transaction are determined by the dollar amount of the transaction without cents.
+    - The results of a test transaction are determined by the dollar amount of the transaction without cents.
 If the dollar amount is odd, an approval is returned.
 If the dollar amount is even, a decline is returned.
 This allows testing of both transaction result types.

-- Q) **If "Customer Receipt" is checked in the settings, will customer receipt emails be sent when a rebilling executes?**
+- **If "Customer Receipt" is checked in the settings, will customer receipt emails be sent when a rebilling executes?**
-    - A) Yes.
+    - Yes.

-- Q) **Does BluePay issue SSL certificates?**
+- **Does BluePay issue SSL certificates?**
-    - A) BluePay does not issue SSL certificates.
+    - BluePay does not issue SSL certificates.
 The merchant would need to contact a certificate authority to get an SSL certificate.
 Some of the larger companies issuing SSL certificates are GoDaddy, Thawte, Comodo and Verisign.
 GoDaddy is usually the least expensive option.

-- Q) **When using a USB card swipe with the Virtual Terminal, is the address information required?**
+- **When using a USB card swipe with the Virtual Terminal, is the address information required?**
-    - A) Address information is not required when the track data is submitted in the "Swipe Result" field.
+    - Address information is not required when the track data is submitted in the "Swipe Result" field.
 Using "Swipe Result" causes a transaction to be treated as a card present transaction.

-- Q) **What does RRNO stand for?**
+- **What does RRNO stand for?**
-    - A) RRNO is an acronym for Reference Routing Number.
+    - RRNO is an acronym for Reference Routing Number.
 It is more commonly known as the transaction ID.

-- Q) **How can a demo account be configured to process test ACH transactions?**
+- **How can a demo account be configured to process test ACH transactions?**
-    - A) Send an email to bluepay-gateway@fiserv.com with your demo account ID requesting that ACH processing capability be added.
+    - Send an email to bluepay-gateway@fiserv.com with your demo account ID requesting that ACH processing capability be added.
 The number sequence 123456780 can be used as the routing number on test ACH transactions.

-- Q) **Which shows on a BluePay Manager receipt — the Account Name or the DBA Name?**
+- **Which shows on a BluePay Manager receipt — the Account Name or the DBA Name?**
-    - A) The Account Name is displayed on the receipt.
+    - The Account Name is displayed on the receipt.

 # Instructional Videos